TinosNitso/mpv-scripts/README.md

 - aspeed: Added `o.suppress_script_opts`.
 Added "RANDOM_SPEED;" `o.speed` example.
 - `rotate` & `zoompan` now opt-in (autocomplex & automask).
 These null-ops can reduce performance.

-Also the releases now display correct screenshots.
-In retrospect `o.framerate` is actually a bad thing (should be `nil`).
-Also the clocks are all too big.
+The releases now display correct screenshots.
+Also, webp & mp4/YT screenshots have been added.

+Future version will set `o.framerate=nil`.
+Interpolation is just a bad thing!
+Also, `o.auto_aspect` needs to be centered on `${video-params/aspect}`, so that the median aspect is true.
+Tall videos are fattened too much with the current formula.